Pooja444/gdb-history-plugin/README.md

 * Make sure you have Python installed as the plugin runs on Python
 * Run ./setup.sh and you're good to go!

 This project will have more improvements in the future.
-Please reach out for any bug reports.
+Please reach out with any bug reports.